wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 	    'rango',
 	]

-Verify that Django picked up your new application by running the development server again.
-If you can start the server without errors, your application was picked up and you will be ready to proceed to the next step.
+Verify that Django picked up your new app by running the development server again.
+If you can start the server without errors, your app was picked up and you will be ready to proceed to the next step.

 I> ### `startapp` Magic
 I>
 I> When creating a new app with the `python manage.py startapp` command, Django may add the new app's name to your `settings.py` `INSTALLED_APPS` list automatically for you.
 It's nevertheless good practice to check everything is setup correctly before you proceed.

 ## Creating a View
-With our Rango application created, let's now create a simple view.
+With our Rango app created, let's now create a simple view.
 For our first view, let's just send some text back to the client - we won't concern ourselves about using models or templates just yet.

-In your favourite IDE, open the file `views.py`, located within your newly created `rango` application directory.
+In your favourite IDE, open the file `views.py`, located within your newly created `rango` app directory.
 Remove the comment `# Create your views here.` so that you now have a blank file.

 You can now add in the following code.